This content was last reviewed 09 April 2021

 Does my business need to collect contact details?

-Businesses of all sizes in the following sectors – both indoor and outdoor venues – should collect details and maintain records:
+Businesses of all sizes in the following sectors – both indoor and outdoor venues – should collect details, maintain records and display the official NHS QR poster:

 - hospitality, including pubs, bars, restaurants and cafés